gsrohde/betydbdoc-dataentry/Finding Published Data.md

 entered directly from the original publication.
 Please share all spreadsheets with the user betydb@gmail.com in addition to any collaborators.

-* Any raw data that is not directly entered into the database but that is used to derive data or stats using equations in table 1 and table 5.
+* Any raw data that is not directly entered into the database but that is used to derive data or stats using equations in Tables \ref{tab:conversions} or \ref{tab:stats}.
 * Any data extracted from figures, along with the figure number
 * Any calculations that were made.
 These calculations should be included in the cells.

 Each project has a Google document spreadsheet with the title "project\_data".
 In this spreadsheet, each reference should have a separate worksheet labeled with the citation key (`authorYYYabc` format).
 Do not enter data into excel first as this is prone to errors and information such as equations may be lost when uploading or copy-pasting.